 Brimming over the edge of the dinghy you can see the amazing bright yellow flowers of the coronilla valentina glauca, which really catch your eye at this time of year, along with the pale lemon flowers of the large hellebore argentifolius.
 The eclectic mix of object d’art around the garden, old reclaimed anchors, rusty wheels, lobster pots and reclaimed groynes all help to maintain the character of the plot all year around, not to mention the large pieces of driftwood too.

 We’ve had a lot of mist and fog hang over the garden since Christmas and it really gives an interesting, if eerie feel to the beach garden.
 Flowering this week by the boat are the delicate flowers of the rosemarium officianalis rosea.
 Not far away the elegant plumes of the Miscanthus Morning Light Maiden rise up and catch the evening sunlight perfectly.

 So, if you’re looking for a relatively low maintenance garden to create yourself, maybe a beach garden is a good choice.
 What’s more, you don’t actually have to live by the sea.
-You could create your dream plot wherever you like!
+You could create your dream plot wherever you like – take a look at our winter flowers hub page for inspiration.
 You can read more about the garden and when it will open for the season in 2017 at www.driftwoodbysea.co.uk